jordilleopart/Soundle-Server/README.md

 > [!IMPORTANT]
 > Do not forget to check that your .env file is correct as explained in [Required environment variables](#required-environment-variables)

-Lastly, we can run the server in the same way as before, as seen in [Running locally](#running-locally), or, as we are in a VM that is technically a "server" that will be up and running 24/7, we can use more advanced tools such as PM2.
+Lastly, we can run the server in all the ways described in [Usage](#usage).
+However, as we are in a VM that will be up and running 24/7, we will probably decide to use PM2.
+For this, we first need to install it.

 ### Installing and using PM2